-The landowners also have their rights and we must do our best to follow the guidelines.
-These are the most important ones, please read and follow them and enjoy Norway´s nature and rivers:
+The landowners also have rights and we must do our best to respect and follow the guidelines.
+Below are listed some of the most important ones, please read and follow them.
+Then get out and enjoy Norway´s amazing nature and rivers!

 * Do not park in private drive ins or other places where the car can cause problems for farmers etc.